ISO 27001 Certification Costs

 3. Technology & Tooling Costs

-ISO 27001 does not require specific software — but most organizations invest in tooling to support:
+ISO 27001 does not mandate specific software.
+However, most organizations invest in tools to support:

 Asset inventories